iobroker-community-adapters/ioBroker.chromecast/README.md

       * Full list of formats [here](https://developers.google.com/cast/docs/media).
     * when the url does not start with http then assume that this is a local file
       * export file via ioBroker web server
-    * it does not support list files such as .m3u
+    * it only plays fist file from playlist files such as .m3u
 * Vis widget
   * NOTE: requires [patched vis adapter](https://github.com/angelnu/ioBroker.vis).
 * Initial support for Chromecast audio groups